lukrycyfa/events-and-ticket-management/README.md

 - Follow the link to the front-end provided from running the previous command, click on the connect button you will be redirected to the `internet identity` canister, create a new identity following the provided instructions.

-- After creating an identity you will be redirected to the event manager where you would see a button `managed events`, click on the button to open a the modal, below the modal is the `add event` component used to create events, create an event.
-On the newly craated event before the footer will be buttons to manage the event, create a new `ticket class` for the event and `publish` the event.
-Close the modal and logout with the logout button provided on the drop down from the balance icon.
+- After creating an identity you will be redirected to the event manager where you will see a button `managed events`, click on the button to open the modal, below the modal is the `add event` component used to create events, and create an event.
+On the newly created event before the footer will be buttons to manage the event, create a new `ticket class` for the event, and `publish` the event.
+Close the modal and log out with the logout button provided on the drop-down from the balance icon.

 - Now connect again but create a new identity to simulate an event attendee.
-After beign redirected to the event manager copy the currnet Principal from the drop down of the balance icon.
+After being redirected to the event manager copy the current Principal from the drop-down of the balance icon.

-- Now go back to the terminal and run the following command's to get an account-id and mint icp's to th attendees account.
+- Now go back to the terminal and run the following commands to get an account-id and mints ICP's to the attendee's account.

 ```bash
 dfx ledger account-id --of-principal <COPIED PRINCIPAL>